amcginlay/eks-demos/doc/08-build-container-image/README.md

 docker network inspect bridge | jq  .[0].IPAM.Config[0].Subnet
 ```

-We're done with Docker.
-Stop the container (which will be terminated because we ran it with the --rm flag).
+We're done with Docker for now so stop the container (which will be terminated because we ran it with the --rm flag).
 ```bash
 docker stop ${container_id}
 ```